Completeness of the ZH-calculus: Introduction

-Using the ZH-calculus, an efficient description of \emph{hypergraph states} can be given~\cite{Lemonnier2020hypergraph}, which allows for a description of ZH-diagrams in terms of \emph{path-sums}~\cite{AmyVerification}.
-The ZH-calculus has also been used to give a graphical description of \emph{AKLT states}, a particularly canonical type of condensed matter system~\cite{east2020akltstates}.
+Using the ZH-calculus, an efficient description of \emph{hypergraph states} can be given~\cite{Lemonnier2020hypergraph}, which allows for a description of ZH-diagrams in terms of \emph{path-sums}~\cite{AmyVerification,pathsRenaud,Vilmart2022Completeness}.
+There is also a close connection between ZH-diagrams and quantum multiple-valued decision diagrams~\cite{vilmart2021quantum}.
+The ZH-calculus has been used to give a graphical description of \emph{AKLT states}, a particularly canonical type of condensed matter system~\cite{east2020akltstates}, and of spin-networks~\cite{d.p.east2021spinnetworks}.